Nuclear Power in Belgium

 Nuclear industry development

 In 1962, Belgium's first small nuclear power reactor was commissioned at Mol – the 11 MWe prototype BR3 PWR, which was imported from the USA.
-This was the first pressurised water reactor (PWR) built in Europe.
+This was the first pressurized water reactor (PWR) built in Europe.

 In 1965, Synatom was formed as a syndicate for design of large nuclear power plants.
 It is now a subsidiary of Electrabel, which is part of the Energy Europe & International business unit of GDF Suez (now Engie).